 First off, I’m getting multiple results from my 3-4 days per week of Heavy Hands.

-First and foremost my strength and conditioning is now so far beyond others I train with and it’s amazing.
+First and foremost my strength and conditioning are now so far beyond others I train with, and it’s amazing.

 My arms and grip feel like they have endless energy and strength with lungs the size of beach balls!

 I know this will sound sort of strange to some readers, but until you get into it and it hits you it probably won’t make a lick of sense!

 I have two measurements that I have to use to judge the effectiveness of the Heavyhands exercises.

 They are BJJ/grappling and the riding a Schwinn Airdyne stationary bike.